 If there is a predator nearby, then squirrels make sounds like seet and seet-bark to let others know and hide from the predator.

 The next warning sound made by the squirrel sounds like ‘kuk’.
-The ‘kuk’ is then followed by a sound of ‘quaa.’
+The ‘kuk’ is then followed by the sound of ‘quaa’.
 This is more of an extended version of the ‘quaa’ sound and is of lower intensity.
-These types of sounds are also made by eastern gray squirrels.
+Eastern grey squirrels also make these types of sounds.

 Squirrels are very frightened of owls, crows and other predators.
-Some even says high pitched sounds are capable of deter squirrels.
+Some even say high-pitched sounds are capable of deterring squirrels.